 - As a tray application, it has some preferences that are now possible, like logout on lock or screensaver (exporting only exports Application passwords, not your entire Vault).

-- Can launch your applications directly from the tray icon.
+- Launch your applications directly from the tray icon.

 Simply click on the download file and run the installer.
 After clicking ‘Finish’, a small LastPass Icon will appear on your computer taskbar.
 If the icon is greyed out, simply click on it and select ‘Login’ from the menu: